 You can obtain medically necessary treatment by presenting the European Health Insurance Card, when you are temporarily staying in Hungary.
 Medically necessary treatment refers to treatment that cannot wait for your return home.
 You may need such treatment in case of acute illness or accident.
 You can also receive treatment related to pregnancy and childbirth or to a chronic illness.
 The need for treatment must emerge during the course of your stay.
 You will receive treatment on the same terms and at the same price as the locals.
 It is advisable to carry copies of your European Health Insurance Card with you, along with the card itself.

 Information regarding healthcare in Hungary is available from the National Health Insurance Fund of Hungary, Országos Egészségbiztosítasi Pénztár (OEP).

-Show your European Health Insurance Card along with your identity card or passport when seeking treatment within public healthcare.
-This should entitle you to free treatment.
+The European Health Insurance Card should entitle you to free treatment.
 It is a good idea to keep paper copies of the European Health Insurance Card or temporary certificate with you, as this allows you to hand them over to the place of treatment.